bdaralan/LeagueOfLegendsKeybind/README.md

 1. Go to Setting (in game or lobby) > HotKey.
 2. Modify the HotKey to your Ahri's E content.
-3. When done, open the app and click 'Save Client's Current Keybind' button.
+3. When done, open the app and click *Save Client's Current Keybind* button.
 4. Name the newly saved keybind.
 5. Yep, that's it.
 Repeat the process for other champions.